 When graduate assistants and tuition scholars serve as teaching assistants in the classroom or in the laboratory, they function as members of the faculty and should be treated as faculty by students.
 Graduate students who hold keys and who have access to departmental offices and laboratories are responsible for the security of these facilities just like members of the faculty.
 All keys must be returned to the department before the student leaves the University.
 The chairperson may ask for the return of the keys at anytime.
 Finally, in some departments, students are required to pay a "key deposit" which is refunded to the student upon return of the keys.

 Full-time graduate assistants are not permitted to take other employment while holding their assistantship.
+Exceptions to this must be worked out in consultation with the Program Director and documented in writing.
 Students holding tuition scholarships are cautioned against taking other employment.
 The loss of time to other employment may make it more difficult to maintain the minimum “B” average.

 If a graduate assistant, tuition scholar or lab technician wishes to take summer courses, they may use some of their tuition remission credits (from 3 to 6) for courses taken during the Summer Sessions following their first year.
 The number of credits taken during the summer is included in the total credits awarded during each academic year.